People with type 1 diabetes are at a heightened risk for eye complications and peripheral neuropathy.

 Although retinopathy does not usually cause vision loss at this stage, the capillary walls may lose their ability to control the passage of substances between the blood and the retina.
 Fluid can leak into the part of the eye where focusing occurs, the macula.
 When the macula swells with fluid, a condition called macula edema, vision blurs and can be lost entirely.
 Although nonproliferative retinopathy usually does not require treatment, macular edema must be treated, but fortunately treatment is usually effective at stopping and sometimes reversing vision loss.

 In some people, retinopathy progresses after several years to a more serious form called proliferative retinopathy.
 In this form, the blood vessels are so damaged they close off.
 In response, new blood vessels start growing in the retina.
-These new vessels are weak and can leak blood, blocking vision, which is a condition called vitreous hemorrhage.
+These new vessels are weak and can leak blood, blocking vision.
 The new blood vessels can also cause scar tissue to grow.
 After the scar tissue shrinks, it can distort the retina or pull it out of place, a condition called retinal detachment.

 Huge strides have been made in the treatment of diabetic retinopathy.
 Treatments such as scatter photocoagulation, focal photocoagulation, and vitrectomy prevent blindness in most people.
 The sooner retinopathy is diagnosed, the more likely these treatments will be successful.
 The best results occur when sight is still normal.

 In photocoagulation, the eye care professional makes tiny burns on the retina with a special laser.
 These burns seal the blood vessels and stop them from growing and leaking.